alterNERDtive/VaultHunters-tweaks/README.md

 * Fixed BCC version number for Update 10.1.
 * The Digital Miner’s Stone Generator Upgrade now correctly requires the Digital Miner research.
-* “Andersite” “Joke” removed.
-* Routers can interact with Vault Altars again.
-* Fake Players can interact with research-gated things again (e.g. Routers can bone meal Botany Pots, Molecular Assemblers can craft modded shit again, …).

-## Performance Fixes

-* Removed an event handler for item colour changes that was called thousands of times per second; this gives a noticeable performance boost.
-Downside: jewels and unidentified gear are now all colourless.
-This is going to be fixed in update 11.

-## QoL Changes

-### Budding Crystal (Sky Vaults)

-  * Increased growth rate.

-### Vault Portal

-* ~~Can now be built out of _any_ type of vault stone, including Bumbo Polished and Chiseled.~~ Now part of the official pack.
-* Can now be built out of “Template Frames” created by an Extruder Mk2 router module.
-Because I want to build fancy things.

 ## Balance Changes